ThePnx/homeassistant-addon-victoriametrics/victoria-metrics/DOCS.md

 ## Data Storage
-VictoriaMetrtics Data is stored in folder /share/victoria-metrics-data of Home Assistant OS to make individual backups easy.
+By default VictoriaMetrtics Data is stored in folder /share/victoria-metrics-data of Home Assistant OS to make individual backups easy.
+To change the path, modify `storageDataPath` option in `config.yml`

 ## Configuration